Many or all companies we feature compensate us. Compensation and editorial

 • Term length options: This is how long you’ll take to repay the loan.
 It helps determine your monthly payment.

-• Fees: Common fees with personal installment loans include origination fees, prepayment penalties, and late fees.
+• Fees: Common fees with personal installment loans include origination fees and late fees.
 If you’re using a personal loan to save money, fees could infringe on your potential savings.

 • Credit score standards: Many lenders don’t share the exact credit score you need to qualify for a loan, but knowing what credit ranges it typically accepts may help you narrow down your options.

-• Income requirements: These aren’t always transparent, but they can help narrow down which lenders you have the best chance of getting approved with.
+• Income requirements: These aren’t always transparent, but they can help narrow down which lenders give you the best approval odds.

 1. Determine what’s important to you.
 Do you want to pay off debt faster?
 Go with a shorter term length.
 Want a lower monthly payment?
 Look for low interest rates and longer terms.
 Choose which goal you want to target.

 2. Check your credit score, and look for loans within your credit and income ranges.
-Use the chart below to find lenders that will work with your credit score.
+Use our recommendations and reviews to find lenders that will work with your credit score.

 3. Narrow down your options.
 Choose three to five lenders you think would work best.

 4. Prequalify.
 Most lenders let you check your rate without hurting your credit score.
-This process only takes a few minutes and tells you whether you’re preapproved and the potential terms and rates you qualify for.
-Prequalify with multiple lenders since it’s not a hard inquiry.
+This process only takes a few minutes and tells you whether you’re preapproved, as well as the potential terms and rates you qualify for.

 How to apply for an installment loan